Umm Salama: Death of Abu Salama

 During her marriage to Abu Salamah, Umm Salamah (in a story related by Ziyad ibn Abi Maryam) is said to have asked her husband to make agreement that when either of them died, the other would not remarry.
 However, in this tradition, Abu Salamah responded by instructing Umm Salamah to remarry after his death.
 He then prayed, "O God, provide Umm Salamah after me with a better man than me who will not grieve her or injure her!"

 During the Battle of Uhud (March 625), Abu Salamah was severely injured.
 While Abu Salamah was dying due to these wounds, he recalled a story to Umm Salamah involving a message he had heard from Muhammad: "I heard the Messenger of God saying, 'Whenever a calamity afflicts anyone he should say, "Surely from God we are and to Him we shall certainly return."'
 And he would pray, 'O Lord, give me in return something better from it which only You, Exalted and Mighty can give'".
 This traditional story has been transmitted with various differences, but the fundamental principles of the hadith remain intact.

 Her husband eventually died from the wounds he received in the Battle of Uhud.
 Umm Salamah remembered the hadith recalled by her husband prior to his death, and began reciting the given prayer.

 Following Abdullah ibn Abdulasad's death in the battle of Uhud she became known as Ayyin al-Arab - "the one who had lost her husband".
 She had no family in Medina except her small children, but she was given support by both the Muhajirun and Ansar.
-After finishing the iddah of four months and ten days, the sufficient amount of time that a woman must wait after the death of her husband before she can remarry, Umm Salama got offers of marriage.
+After finishing the iddah of four months and ten days, the prescribed period that a woman must wait after the death of her husband before she can remarry, Umm Salama got offers of marriage.
 Abu Bakr and then Umar asked to marry her, but she declined.
 Muhammad himself then proposed to Umm Salama.
-She initially hesitated in her acceptance, stating, "O Messenger of Allah, I have three characteristics.
+She initially hesitated, stating, "O Messenger of Allah, I have three characteristics.
 I am a woman who is extremely jealous and I am afraid that you will see in me something that will anger you and cause Allah to punish me.
 I am a woman who is already advanced in age and I am a woman who has a young family."

 However, Muhammad appeased each of her concerns, "Regarding the jealousy you mentioned, I pray to Allah the Almighty to let it go away from you.
 Regarding the question of age you have mentioned, I am afflicted with the same problem as you.
 Regarding the dependent family you have mentioned, your family is my family."